nickbalan/movie-api/README.md

 ## Objective

 Build a server-side REST API to store data about movies, and use it as a Back-End for other projects.
-This REST API gives users data endpoints about different films, directors, and genres.
+This REST API gives users data endpoints with different films, directors, and genres.

 ## Context